What Color Should the Lights Be On Garage Door Sensors

 Chamberlain, LiftMaster, Craftsman.

-This is a very common high quality operator and has two different photo eyes styles ranging back about twenty years.
+This is a very common high quality operator and has three different versions of photo eyes styles ranging back about thirty years.
 They always work the same way with the same LEDs and colors.
-The quickest way to know if it is a photo eyes problem is to look at the light bulb on the motor.
+The quickest way to know if it is a photo eye problem is to look at the light bulb on the motor.
 If you push the wall console for the door to come down and it does not move but the light bulb blinks eight times, the photo eyes are broken or not aligned.
-The new Photo eyes are compatible with he old photo eyes.
+The new Photo eyes are compatible with the old photo eyes.
 One photo eye will have an Amber LED Yellow and the other will have a green LED.
 The transmitting photo eye has the yellow LED and it should always be lit.
-When it is lit it is sending the beam across the garage door opening.
+When it is lit, it is sending the beam across the garage door opening.
 If it is off, none of the photo eyes will be lit because there is no signal being sent.
-In this case, you have a bad transmitting photo eye the problem may be a broken cable from the motor head providing power to the photo eyes.
-It might also be a bad logic board in the operator due to board,failure, power surge, or lightning strike.
+In this case, you have a bad transmitting photo eye the problem may be a broken wire from the motor head providing power to the photo eyes or the connection at the motor is loose.
+It might also be a bad logic board in the operator due to board failure, power surge, or lightning strike.
 Check the wires to the photo eye first.
 Second, replace the photo eye.
 Lastly the logic board.
 The receiving Chamberlain Photo Eye photo eye LED should be Green and should be brightly lit.
 Assuming the transmitting LED is lit and nothing is blocking the path across the opening the receiving eye should be solid green.
 If it is not, then wipe the lens clean, move the lens so that it points towards the receiving eye, Check the wires to the motor, or check the logic board.
 Most often, the problem will be the eye needs to be adjusted.
 Loosen the thumbscrew and move the eye until the beam becomes brightly lit.
 Watch the beam closely and as you adjust it when you go the

 edges it get dimmer and flickers.
 This will not work.
 Move the eye to the center and make sure that it is bright.
 So the real answer for this manufacturer is: